martinring/thesis/src/4-Timing.md

 # Design of Self-Verifying Systems {#chap:timing}

-> *This chapter is based on the original work "Let's Prove it Later --- Verification at Different Points in Time" [@Timing]*

 In this chapter, we investigate the effects of self-verification on the development.
 That is, we want to explore *when* to prove properties and which ones, and we want to investigate how self-verification interacts with the